 Step 1 Notes:

 - If the material was pre-cut into pieces or not stored on the original spool you may find that the material has rolled up like cigarette along its longitudinal axis.
-This is common for sizes of 3/8 inch or less.
+This is common for sizes of .375 inch or less.
 This material is usable and can be unrolled and installed as described above.
 All tension will be relieved once the material shrinks.
-Store pre-cut pieces in a flat condition to minimize curling.
+To minimize curling, store pre-cut pieces flat.

 Step 2: PREPARATION & POSITIONING

-- Pre-determine the shield grounding method required by your in-house Engineering Drawings or Process Specifications.
-Make any appropriate ground attachment installations necessary.
+Pre-determine the shield grounding method required by your in-house Engineering Drawings or Process Specifications.
+Make any necessary ground attachment installations.
 If unsure, contact the Zippertubing Engineering department for recommendations.
-(Photo 1)

-- Cut the PRT-S ® Tubing from the spool as needed using scissors.
+Cut the PRT® (S) Tubing from the spool as needed using scissors.
 Lay the tubing out so the metallic EMI shield material faces up.
-(Photo 2)

-Note: Wraping the shield around the cable as much as possible will insure complete EMI shield coverage when the tubing is fully shrunk.
+- Wrapping the shield around the cable as much as possible will ensure complete EMI shield coverage when the tubing is fully shrunk.